 Distressed Wood Has More Character

-One of the biggest draws of distressed wood siding is the character that it offers.
-Distressed wood is an incredibly unique material that is unlike most of the popular siding options on the market today.
+One of the biggest draws of distressed, weathered wood siding is the character that it offers.
+It is an incredibly unique material that is unlike most of the popular siding options on the market today.

 That helps to make distressed wood a unique option that helps to make a statement.
 It also adds somewhat of a textured look to your home’s exterior, which just adds to the character this sort of siding could provide.